SeverinAlexB/code_challenge/README.md

 When started, the code automatically runs a [playbook](src/index.ts) where
 - The server syncs the orderbook with its peer.
-- The client pings the server.
+- The client pings a server.
 - The client publishes a buy order.
 - The client polls for matches every 1s.
 - The client publishes a sell order 3s after the buy order.
-- The client fetches the lightning invoice.
+- The client fetches the lightning invoice from the service that originally published it.

 ## Dev